wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-test-in-production-controlled-test-flight.md

 ## What you will do

-In this tutorial, you will learn how to bring the following scenarios together to test your Azure Websites app in production:
+In this tutorial, you will learn how to bring the following scenarios together to test your Azure Web App in production:

 - [Route production traffic](/documentation/articles/app-service-web-test-in-production-get-start) to your beta app
 - [Instrument your app](/documentation/articles/app-insights-web-track-usage) to obtain useful metrics